 - Southwestern will not provide funds for the purchase of alcoholic beverages at off-campus student events.

 - All students, faculty and staff are prohibited from being under the influence of alcohol or illegal drugs while on campus.

 Infractions of this policy will be regarded as a basis for Southwestern disciplinary action up to and including expulsion from school or termination of employment.
-Violations will be handled according to procedures set forth in the documents regulating student, faculty and staff behavior (i.e., Student Handbook, Faculty Handbook, and Employee Handbook).
-In addition, any violation of this policy which is a violation of local, state or federal law and which occurs on the law school campus will be referred to the appropriate authorities for criminal prosecution.
+Violations will be handled according to procedures set forth regulating student, faculty and staff behavior (i.e., Student Policies, Faculty Manual, and Employee Manual).
+In addition, any violation of this policy that violates local, state, or federal law and occurs on the law school campus will be referred to the appropriate authorities for criminal prosecution.